gyonghua/movie_database/README.md

 # About
-A project to showcase skills acquired after web development self study from May - Aug 2017.
+A project to showcase skills acquired after web development self study in 2017.

 This is a movie database app containing all /r/movies official discussions with sentiment score of comments.